 the University of Oxford (including its Corpus Christi College, Magdalen College, St. Antony's College, Rhodes House, and Manor Road Building);

-- Africa, including the National University of Rwanda, the Kigali Institute of Education, and the Kigali Institute of Science and Technology;
+- Africa, including the National University of Rwanda, the Kigali Institute of Education, the Kigali Institute of Management, and the Kigali Institute of Science and Technology;

 - the Middle East, including the Hebrew University of Jerusalem's Law School;

 - Australia, including the University of Melbourne; and